Eurostar joined the Interrail & Eurail schemes in January 2017. |

 -

-You can check Eurostar passholder availability on Belgian Railways website www.b-europe.com before buying a pass because (unlike option 2 below) you do not need a pass number to run an enquiry and see availability on different trains and dates.
+You can check availability on Belgian Railways website www.b-europe.com/EN/Booking/Pass, you don't need a pass number to run an enquiry.

 -